-Skateboarding is a globally recognized activity that has captured the hearts of many, particularly among the younger generation.
-At the core of this sport is the skateboard, a versatile tool that can be customized to meet the needs of riders of varying skill levels.
-Typically, the main 3 parts of a skateboard are the deck, trucks, and wheels.
-It is usually made of a specially designed 7-8 ply maple plywood deck and has polyurethane wheels attached to the underside by a pair of skateboarding trucks.
+Skateboarding has captured the hearts of many globally and is especially popular among the younger generation.
+At the heart of this sport lies the skateboard, a versatile tool that riders can customize to suit their skill levels.
+The skateboard typically consists of three main parts: the deck, trucks, and wheels.
+Manufacturers often construct the deck using specially designed 7-8 ply maple plywood and attach polyurethane wheels to the underside using a pair of skateboarding trucks.

-The deck serves as the flat board where the rider stands and is constructed with multiple layers of maple plywood.
-With a wide range of customizable options available, skateboarders have the freedom to select and design their decks to suit their unique preferences and style.
-Whether it’s a vibrant graphic or a specific shape, the skateboard deck has become an essential part of the skateboarding culture, allowing riders to showcase their creativity and individuality.
+The deck serves as the flatboard where the rider stands.
+It is constructed with multiple layers of maple plywood.
+With a wide range of customizable options, skateboarders can select and design their decks to suit their unique preferences and styles.
+Whether it is a vibrant graphic or a specific shape, the skateboard deck has become an essential part of the skateboarding culture.
+It allows riders to showcase their creativity and individuality.

 Parts of a Skateboard Diagram